Table of Contents SaaS Budget Forecast: Identify Current Spending SourcesIdentifying Application...

-Considering that increased SaaS spending is virtually a given, optimizing and extending the value of currently deployed tools is a required exercise for budget forecasting.
-Ideally, while every business will experience a growth curve of increased spending, that growth curve can be “flattened” by identifying and managing previously unplanned or unmanaged spending.
+Accuracy is yet another key aspect to ensuring your SaaS budget forecast is helpful.
+Considering increased SaaS spending is virtually a given, optimizing and extending the value of currently deployed tools is a required exercise for budget forecasting.
+Ideally, while every business will experience a growth curve of increased spending, that growth curve can be flattened by identifying and managing previously unplanned or unmanaged spending.

 The distributed nature of SaaS applications and ownership can be problematic, but the same characteristics make it a target-rich environment for leveraging cost savings.
 Similar to strategic renewal planning, these cost savings and value optimization opportunities, once undertaken, can enable more accurate budget forecasting.

-Here are a few – but not all – of the ways deploying a robust SaaS management strategy can lead to cost savings on current tools and lead to more accurate forecasting:
+Here are a few – but not all – of the ways deploying a robust SaaS management strategy can lead to cost savings on current tools and more accurate forecasting:

-Discovering shadow IT and its sources (such as employee-led acquisition) helps evaluate spending sources and can inform the creation of future software sourcing, acquisition, and deployment processes.
+Discovering shadow IT and its sources (such as employee-led acquisition) helps evaluate spending sources and informs the creation of future software sourcing, acquisition, and deployment processes.
 For example, prohibiting employee expense reimbursement for software and creating a review board can effectively reduce unmanaged spending.

 Consolidating this competition by standardizing around a single duly chosen application not only eliminates confusion and friction but can also lead to savings.

 Once an application has been selected and subsequently standardized, existing disparate user licenses (such as those acquired under employee-led acquisition) should be consolidated under an enterprise license agreement (ELA).

 ELAs are preferable because they leverage the purchasing power of the entire organization and enable discounts not available to individual end-user license agreements (such as multi-year agreements), which lead to reduced per-user costs.